 HomeKit Secure Video, announced back in June at Apple's annual World Wide Developers Conference (WWDC), has finally arrived.
-The feature, which is only available as a beta for Logitech's Circle 2 camera, delivers private and secure video recording to everyone using it.
+The feature which has rolled out to select cameras and doorbells, delivers private and secure video recording to everyone using it.
 Here's everything you need to know about the latest and greatest HomeKit feature.

 What is HomeKit Secure Video?